Compensation Committee Charter

 6) Recommend pay levels for Board Members including retainers, fees, benefits and perquisites for consideration and approval by the full Board.

-7) Review and discuss with management the Company’s Compensation Discussion and Analysis (“CD&A”), recommend that the CD&A be included in the Company’s annual report on Form 10-K and proxy statement, and produce the Compensation Committee report on executive officer compensation required to be included in the Company’s proxy statement or annual report on Form 10-K filed with the SEC.
+10) If required to be included in the Company’s proxy statement or annual report on Form 10-K filed with the SEC, review and discuss with management the Company’s Compensation Discussion and Analysis (“CD&A”), recommend that the CD&A be included in the Company’s annual report on Form 10-K and proxy statement, and produce the Compensation Committee report on executive officer compensation.